haruka-7/heiwa/README.md

 # Heiwa

-By Pedro CADETE aka Hidrile
+A minimalist flat-file CMS, by Pedro CADETE aka Hidrile

 > Heiwa is currently in **BETA** state.